Macro Recipes

 VAR_REMOVE[VN="width"]

-A new method for handling this is to use the VAR_REMOVE_LIST[LST="list"] macro command.
-This method requires less coding then individually removing each variable, line by line.
+macro command.
+This method requires less coding than individually removing each variable, line

 There are a couple of ways you can use this macro command.
-You can simple add each variable to the list.
+You can add each variable to the list.

 Example: